Ladone/sfrecipesstub.org/README.md

-# sfrecipesstub.org
+# sfrecipes.org
-This is stub page
+This is website for recipes in game street fighter 6